 Report of the UK government’s Flying Saucer Working Party (June 1951)

-final report of the UK government’s Flying Saucer Working Party.
-The Working Party had been established in October 1950 and the report itself
+only known surviving copy of the final report of the UK government’s Flying Saucer Working Party.
+The Working Party had been established in October 1950 and their five-page

-is dated June 1951.
-UFO proponents have long contended that the truth about
+report is dated June 1951.
+UFO proponents have long contended that the truth

 In a research guide, The National Archives outlines the background to the report, including the